renepacchaux/gudeeds-responsive-mobile-app/README.md

 -   Desktop Web Application

     I can get a lot out of browsers.
-Where a user will open a laptop computer are already defined.
+Where a user will open a laptop computer is already defined.

 -   Mobile